minterm/assassin/README.md

 Final Project for CS m117

-This is an Android application to play the classic game Assassin using NFC, GPS, Wi-Fi, and cellular networks.
+This is an Android application to play the classic game Assassin using Bluetooth, GPS, Wi-Fi, and cellular networks.

 Team:
 Nick Adair,